Just the tip

 Although I've been privy to plenty of parties involving scuba instructors and free pizza, and the ratio of large pizzas consumed by instructors is a lot less than 4:1.

 This article isn't intended to be a call out or a woe is us.
 Just an informative piece on a frequently asked question, for those not in the know and for those too shy to ask.
-Obviously, like every industry, gratuities are not mandatory, but they are very well received and much appreciated.
+Obviously, like every industry, gratuities are not mandatory and if the practice goes against your religion - there is no judgement here.
+Though if you deem the service rendered worthy, they are very well received and much appreciated.

 It might just be the tip for you, but it could be someone else's whole day..